DevLUp-Inc/Website-Content/about.md

 **We have recovered the old server and Michael's account!**

-Because the replacement DevLUp server has most of the active UF members, we have decided to make it the new DevLUP UF server. \
+Because the replacement DevLUp server has most of the active UF members, we have decided to make it the new DevLUp UF server. \
 The old server is now the DevLUp Headquarters.

 DevLUp UF: https://discord.gg/CHzUJ5xu5N